Guido-Romano/port-scanner/README.md

-# Port Scanner
+# Port Scanner for 80 Common Ports - Intensive Internal Network Scanner

-A highly aggressive Python-based port scanner designed to quickly and efficiently scan the 100 most common ports using threading and Nmap.
+A highly aggressive Python-based port scanner designed to quickly and efficiently scan the 80 most common ports using threading and Nmap.

 ## Features